ClayTrader Review 2019

-With all complaints I have regarding ClayTrader's services, the ClayTrader Inner Circle comes along with fair pricing. $99 sounds reasonable for those looking to interact with other traders mainly.
+The ClayTrader Inner Circle comes along with fair pricing. $99 for a three months access sounds reasonable for those looking to interact with other traders mainly.

-I always recommend staying away from interaction with other people while trading because it's completely distracting and you won't behaviorally learn anything.
+I always recommend staying away from interaction with other traders while trading because it's completely distracting and you won't behaviorally learn anything.